cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 The requirements here are: we have a common shared IDE, we have the same worktimes, and we can bounce the keyboard between us.
-From my experience, these are the only circumstancese where pairing as a coding practice makes sense.
+From my experience, these are the only circumstances where pairing as a coding practice makes sense.
 Furthermore, not just "a pair" needs to have the same worktimes, the whole team pretty much has to: you want to typically switch pairs around lunch and at the start of the day, and if only two or three people